Kliph Nesteroff: We Had a Little Real Estate Problem

+Outrageous

+In Outrageous, he tells the history of culture wars in entertainment.

 Television

 Nesteroff was the consulting producer on both seasons of the CNN series The History of Comedy, which had its premiere at the Sundance Film Festival.
-His work with CNN continued with the Tom Hanks mini-series The Movies and his prominent role in the prime time series The Story of Late Night.
-He has appeared many times on the CNN Newsroom eulogizing famous comedians like Gilbert Gottfried, Dick Gregory, and Jerry Lewis.
+His work with CNN continued with the Tom Hanks mini-series The Movies and the primetime series The Story of Late Night.
+He has appeared on the CNN Newsroom eulogizing comedians including Gilbert Gottfried, Dick Gregory, and Jerry Lewis.

 Nesteroff hosted the Viceland mini-series Funny How from executive producer Spike Jonze in 2016.
 Funny How featured appearances from James Adomian, Dave Atell, David Cross, Dana Gould, Artie Lange, Doug Stanhope, and Michael Winslow and presented the first television appearances of Mary Beth Barone and Irene Tu.
-Six years later, Nesteroff was a producer of another Vice TV series titled The Dark Side of Comedy.

-Other notable appearances included a Turner Classic Movies documentary about Dean Martin in 2021, and George Carlin's American Dream on HBO, We Need to Talk About Cosby on Showtime, and Kevin Hart's Right to Offend on A&E in 2022.
+Other television appearances include the Judd Apatow documentary George Carlin's American Dream on HBO, W. Kamau Bell's We Need to Talk About Cosby on Showtime, Kevin Hart's Right to Offend on A&E, and The Dark Side of Comedy on Vice TV.
+He was the research consultant for Rob Reiner's documentary about Albert Brooks on HBO Max.

 Live shows and podcasts

 Nesteroff has appeared at the Just For Laughs Comedy Festival in Montreal, the New York Comedy Festival, the Los Angeles Cinefamily, Chautauqua Institution, SF Sketchfest, Caroline's on Broadway, Drawn & Quarterly, Mark Twain House, the Turner Classic Movies Film Festival, Upright Citizens Brigade Theater, and Harvard.
-He has appeared onstage with Mel Brooks, Peter Farrelly, Joel Grey, Gilbert Gottfried, Ronny Chieng, Lewis Black, Robert Klein, Larry Wilmore, Buck Henry, Robert Morse, George Schlatter, Anthony Atamanuik, Judah Friedlander, Rip Taylor, Baratunde Thurston, Lizz Winstead, Fred Willard, Alan Zweibel, and Robert Smigel with Triumph the Insult Comic Dog.
-Nesteroff addressed the Mensa International Annual General Meeting in July 2016.
 The Hollywood Reporter announced in May 2016 that Nesteroff was curating the National Comedy Center, which houses George Carlin's personal archive.

 Nesteroff previously toured with a one-man show about the history of comedy.
 One critic described his Toronto engagement as "heroin for comedy nerds ...
 Nesteroff shared dozens of unforgettable stand-up-related tales from the early 19th century to now.
 The depth of his knowledge about the history of American comedy combined with his off-the-cuff and funny yet eloquent stage presence made this entire show utterly engrossing."

-Nesteroff has appeared on a number of podcasts, including WTF with Marc Maron five times, and five appearances on Gilbert Gottfried's Amazing Colossal Podcast.
+Nesteroff's podcast work includes five appearances on WTF with Marc Maron and five appearances on Gilbert Gottfried's Amazing Colossal Podcast.
 He is a frequent presence on the CBC Radio programs Day 6, Q, and The Current, and NPR programs Air Talk with Larry Mantle, The Leonard Lopate Show, Press Play, and Morning Edition.

-He has appeared on the programs of Adam Carolla, Illeana Douglas, Dana Gould, Greg Fitzsimmons, Moshe Kasher, Slate.com, Longform, Tom Scharpling, and Doug Stanhope.
+Reception

+Vice Magazine called Nesteroff "The Human Encyclopedia of Comedy," and Los Angeles Magazine profiled him as "The King of Comedy Lore."
+The New York Times has deemed some of his theories "provocative" while Vanity Fair calls his work "essential."
+Nesteroff was included on LA Weekly's Best of Los Angeles list in 2016, and was dubbed the "premier popular historian of comedy" by the New York Times in 2021.
+The A.V.
+Club referred to Nesteroff as their "favorite pop culture historian."